oliverwreath/OpenSourceOliverSpringEngine/README.md

 # Oliver Spring Engine -  KickStart your project in 10 mins
+* Welcome!
+* I always dream of a Universal Spring Boot Engine to kick-start projects.
-* lets you focus on the money-making business logic with a default payment button and user login infrastructure from day 1.
+* lets you focus on the money-making business logic
+* with a default PayPal payment button and user login infrastructure from day 1.

-Welcome!
-I always dream of a Spring Boot Engine to kick-start projects since they really share a lot of commons.

 # Quick Configurations:
 * 1 rename src/main/resources/application-dev.properties.bak TO application-dev.properties